alexvermaning0/CarDoorsX/README.md

 SCRIPT ORIGINALLY CREATED BY ZAUB1 **THIS IS JUST A TRANSLATION/SLIGHT REWORK**

-video below on how it works
+video below on how it works click it

 [![video click here](https://i.imgur.com/zwB0cDU.png)](https://www.youtube.com/watch?v=Hc79sDi3f0U)